-Stilbaai is the perfect holiday destination where, thanks to the shallow bay, the clean extensive sandy beaches, (of which “Lappiesbaai” has Blue Flag status during the Dec – Jan holiday season) the lagoon and the 15 kilometres long navigable Goukou river, every kind of water-related activity can be undertaken: swimming, sunbathing, surfing, windsurfing, kite surfing, angling, walking, sailing, canoeing, boating and waterskiing.
+Stilbaai is the perfect holiday destination.
+Where, thanks to the shallow bay and the clean sandy beaches, (4 has Blue Flag status during the December – January).
+The lagoon and the 15 kilometers long navigable Goukou river.
+Every kind of water-related activity is available.
+Like swimming, sunbathing, surfing, windsurfing, kite surfing, angling, walking, sailing, canoeing, boating and waterskiing.

-Other sports e.g. golf, tennis, bowls, “jukskei”, squash, cycling, mountain biking, can also be played to one’s heart’s content.
+Other sports like golf, tennis, bowls, “jukskei”, squash, cycling and mountain biking can also be played.

-All the necessary services such as medical and supply services which include three franchised grocery shops, many excellent restaurants and take-away food outlets, clothing shops, beauty salons, gift shops, hairdressers, sport shops.
+All the necessary services like medical and supply services which include two franchised grocery shops, many restaurants, take-away food outlets, clothing shops, beauty salons, gift shops, hairdressers and sport shops.

-Although the popularity of Stilbaai as one of the best tourist destination on the Garden Route has been well established and is ever-increasing, it remains a pollution-free, safe and peaceful place to be.
+Although the popularity of Stilbaai as one of the best tourist destinations on the Garden Route has been well established and is ever-increasing.
+It remains a pollution-free and most importantly a safe and peaceful place to be.

-Situated 10km west of Stilbaai, this little hamlet is one of the most popular holiday resorts along the Garden Route and offers spectacular views of the ocean.
-Accommodation facilities, of a very high standard, include a caravan park close to the beach front, self catering houses and flats, B+B’s and guesthouses.
-Facilities and services include shops that also provide take-away foods, a postal service, and ATM.
-Sporting facilities include a 9-hole golf course, jukskei and tennis.
-The waves at Jongensfontein are very popular among surfers while fishing, swimming, snorkelling and scuba-diving can also be enjoyed.
-The “Fonteinhuisie” is a historical landmark and serves as museum and local info centre.
+10Km west of Stilbaai, this little hamlet is one of the most popular holiday resorts along the Garden Route.
+Jongensfontein offers spectacular views of the ocean.
+Accommodation facilities of a very high standard, include a caravan park on the beach front, self catering houses and flats, B+B’s and guesthouses.
+Facilities and services like shops that also provide take-away foods and ATM.
+The waves at Jongensfontein are very popular among surfers while fishing, swimming, snorkeling and scuba-diving can also be enjoyed.
+The “Fonteinhuisie” is a historical landmark and serves as museum that depicts the history of the town.

 Situated about 7 Km inland from Stilbaai.
 Not too many years ago this township was amongst the poorest places in the country.
 Today Melkhoutfontein has a proud heritage and is blooming with tourism activities.
-Visitors are connected to the people, with the promise of heart-warming un-staged intra-cultural encounters.
-These include a local walkabout tour, Cooking up mouth watering traditional food with the Kamamma and comfortable, affordable accommodation.
+Connect to people, with the promise of heart-warming un-staged intra-cultural encounters.
+These include a local walkabout tour and Cooking up mouth watering traditional food with the Kamamma.
+With comfortable and affordable accommodation.